Anasanas60/boibondhuproject/README.md

 Ensure PHP and MySQL are running

 Environment Configuration
-Create .env file in root directory:
+Create `.env` file in the root directory.
+Set the frontend API base for production (do NOT commit secrets):

-Download
+Example
-VITE_API_BASE_URL=http://localhost/boibondhu/api
+VITE_API_BASE_URL=https://api.example.com
 📁 Project Structure
 text